Royal Patron, Vice-Patrons and Honorary Fellows

 Vice-Patrons

-The Linnean Society’s Council may, from time to time, invite persons who champion and support the object of the Society to accept the role of Vice-Patron of the Society.
+The Council may invite persons who champion and support the object of the Society to accept the role of Vice-Patron of the Society.

 The role of Vice-Patron was established in November 2024 when the Society’s revised Charter and Bye-Laws became operational.
 Vice-Patrons were previously known as Honorary Members (HonMLS).